kyma-project/cli/docs/gen-docs/kyma_create_system.md

 title: kyma create system
 ---

-Creates a system on the Kyma cluster.
+Creates a system on the Kyma cluster with the specified name.

 ## Synopsis